 (especially for my business)

 It doesn’t really click until you think about it for a few minutes.
 If you’re in online business, you have a website, there are images, sometimes video, or audio that you put into products or on your site.
 Perhaps you use some service to backup your computer, or business computers.
 All of these things really are just transferring data around.
 You don’t need to have some modern “web app” with 10,000 members to use Amazons services, you could simply be hosting video’s for a membership website, or making a backup.
-If you need multiple people to be able to download that video at the same time or stream at the same time, S3 is a great pick.
-Not all cases merit it’s use, but sometimes it’ll save you time and money that’s worth it.
+If you need multiple people to be able to download that video at the same time or stream at the same time, an amazon va can act as a bridge between the technicalities of data management and the user, ensuring that processes are streamlined, secure, and efficient.

 Here’s some actual use cases from IT Arsenal, and ideas for testing it’s worth for yourself.